trevglenn/Airplane-price-prediction/README.md

 # Airplane-price-prediction
 Predicting airplane prices from a Kaggle dataset using Python

-1. Cleaned and Processed Dataset manually.
+1. Cleaned and Processed Dataset.
 2. Did some exploratory data analysis to check important values, as well as understand the correlation between some of our features and our target (airplane price). - **airplane_price_eda.py**
 3. Assembled a few basic regression models, predicted prices, and then compared our prediction accuracy for each model. - **airplane_price_prediction.py**
 4. Built an ensemble model to determine our most important features and refine our prediction accuracy - **airplane_price_ensemblemethod.py**